Rebranding a 30 Year Early Learning Center for Modern Families

 • Enrollment banners and yard signs

-Each piece reinforces the same message and visual language, creating a consistent experience from first interaction to enrollment.
+Each piece shares the same message and look, so families have a consistent, welcoming experience from their first interaction through enrollment.

 Photography Direction

-To elevate the brand's authenticity, I recommended partnering with a local photographer to capture real moments in classrooms and facilities.
-With proper permissions in place, we focused on photographing actual early learners in their environment rather than relying on stock imagery.
+To make the brand feel truly authentic, I suggested working with a local photographer to capture real moments in the classrooms and around the center.
+With all the right permissions, we focused on photographing actual early learners in their own environment instead of using stock photos.

-I art-directed the shoot to reflect the program's energy, guiding the use of bright, inviting colors, clean compositions without visible logos, and natural interactions between students and teachers.
+I art-directed the shoot to highlight the program’s energy, using bright, inviting colors and capturing natural moments between students and teachers.
+There were no visible logos, just genuine connection.

-The result is a library of imagery that feels genuine, joyful, and aligned with the brand, helping parents immediately connect with the experience MDOW offers.
+The result is a library of images that feels genuine and joyful, helping parents instantly connect with the experience MDOW offers.

 Tour Scheduling and Conversion Strategy

-I recommended using an online scheduling tool as the primary call to action, making it easy for prospective families to book a tour directly from the website.
-Instead of asking parents to call, email, or wait for a response, the site guides them toward one clear next step: Schedule a Tour.
+I recommended adding an online scheduling tool as the main call to action, so prospective families could book a tour right from the website.
+Instead of asking parents to call or email and wait, the site guides them to one clear next step: Schedule a Tour.

 This created a stronger conversion path: